 - Your nurse may suggest that you start using a moisturizer on the first day of your treatment.
 If you are not likely to develop a skin reaction, you don’t need to use a moisturizer unless your skin becomes dry or itchy.
-Over-the-counter moisturizers you can use include Eucerin®, Aquaphor®, or calendula.
-There is no evidence that one is better than another.
-There are a number of other products that are also good to use, and your nurse may recommend one of these to you.
-Use only 1 at a time unless your nurse tells you to use more.
+You can use over-the-counter moisturizers.
+When choosing a moisturizer pick one that does not have any fragrances or lanolin.
+There are a number of products that are good to use, and your nurse may suggest one of these to you.
+Use only one at a time unless your nurse tells you to use more.

 - If you are using a moisturizer, apply it 2 times a day.